 Job Outlook

-Employment of wind turbine technicians is projected to grow by up to 65 percent from 2021 to 2030, much faster than the average for all occupations.
+Employment of wind turbine technicians is projected to grow by up to 65 percent by 2030, much faster than the average for all occupations.
 Many of these openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
 Many technicians will eventually be considered for team leader or management positions.
 Once promoted to team leader or a management position, the employee will oversee other technicians and make sure all aspects of a wind turbine are operating smoothly.
 They may also oversee hiring lower-level wind turbine technicians

 Prerequisites & Skills